alexrivadeneira/i2wd/week2/outline.md

 ### Warmup Exercise

-* Open the Sublime application on your computer (if you can't find Sublime, click the Windows icon in the lower left hand corner of the page.
-In the text box that appears, type Sublime.
+* Open the Sublime application on your computer (if you can't find Sublime, click the Windows icon in the lower left hand corner of the screen.
+In the text box that appears, type ```Sublime```.
 You should see Sublime appear in the applications list).
 * Paste in our basic HTML starter document:
 ```
 <!DOCTYPE html>